Winter Meter Protection

 - Never let snow completely cover your meter.

-- Don't shovel snow up against your meter, and take care using a snow blower or plow near your meter.
+- Use caution when using a shovel around your meter.
+Don't shovel snow up against your meter, and take care using a snow blower or plow near your meter.

 - Where possible, use a broom instead of a shovel to clear snow away from the meter.